-There’s lot of advice online about what to expect at an assessment centre.
-For example, you can find tips on how to stand out, research what kind of activities to expect, and learn about handling social etiquette.
+There’s a lot of advice online about what to expect at an assessment centre.
+For example, you can find tips on how to stand out and research what kind of activities to expect.

 But what if you’re naturally more reserved or introverted?
 What can you do to ensure you shine during the process?

 Be prepared to take part in group exercises